 Compared to winner-take-all elections, ranked choice voting in multi-winner contests allows more granular representation of view point.
 For instance a multi-member district have three representatives.
 Most likely one seat would go to a Republican, one get a Democrat, and the third would be a wild-card.
 It’s simply a matter of what the people in the district want.
 The current winner-take-all situation is not fair to all concerned.

 Even in single-winner races, ranked choice voting can promote the representation of historically under-represented groups like racial and ethnic minorities and women.
 A report co-authored by FairVote and the New America Foundation identified that voters across all demographics find it easy to use, and that ranked choice voting increases turnout.

 RCV is a Common-Sense Reform We Can Have Now.

-Ranked Choice elections can be hand-counted or machine counted using software currently in use across Colorado.
+Ranked Choice elections can be machine counted using software currently installed in 61 out of 64 counties.
+(Yes, those other three are catching up.)
+RCV was used in Telluride three times, and it worked just how it should.
+Preliminary poll results shoe that 84% of the voters were satisfied with their voting experience.
 The Colorado Secretary of State has already promulgated administrative rules and has identified best-practices RCV audit procedures.